ammaraskar/sphinx-action/README.md

 * If you have multiple sphinx documentation folders, please use multiple `uses` blocks.

-* If you don't want the fancy in-line warnings, just remove the `repo-token` in the `with` block.

 For a full example repo using this action including advanced usage, take a look at https://github.com/ammaraskar/sphinx-action-test